strapi/documentation/docs/user-docs/latest/content-manager/translating-content.md

 # Translating content

-With the Internationalization plugin installed, it is possible to manage content in more than one language.
+With the Internationalization plugin installed (see [Installing plugins via the Marketplace](../plugins/installing-plugins-via-marketplace.md)), it is possible to manage content in more than one language.
 To manage content in a specific language, the latter must be added beforehand through the Internationalization settings (see [Configuring Internationalization locales](../settings/managing-global-settings.md#configuring-internationalization-locales)).

 In the Content Manager, when the Internationalization plugin is installed, some options are added to the edit view: